PreSonus ioSTATION 24c Review: 2x2 Audio Interface and Production Controller - 2 Analog Inputs

 The D.I. tracks are where the difference in their converters becomes most noticeable with the Focusrite sounding more mid and upper-mid focused with a steep dropoff at higher frequencies.
 The Presonus ioSTATION 24c preserves more high and low end.
 This is odd to me since the Focusrite has more upper frequency bite on the miked up tracks.
 Needless to say, if you're looking to record pristine line in sound sources like keyboard or synths, the ioSTATION 24c will preserve the highs and lows better than the line-in sound of the Focusrite.

-One of my favorite things about the ioSTATION 24c is how fast it integrated with my DAW of choice: Reaper.
+One of my favorite things about the ioSTATION 24c is how fast this Audio Interface integrated with my DAW of choice: Reaper.
 While it has preset mapping for major DAWs like Studio One, Cubase, Ableton Live and ProTools, I was worried that it might not support Reaper fully.
 While most of the features like marker skipping are unavailable for Reaper, the motorized fader, transport, solo, mute and arm are all I needed to experience a faster workflow .

 The XMAX preamps did not disappoint.
 Compared to my old Focusrite, the XMAX preamps have a more "open" sound out with better high and low frequency extension.
 With higher gain settings and running the mic preamps hot, some subtle saturation and compression comes in that just adds a bit of harmonics without it sounding distorted.
 The Focusrite tends to impart a "boxy" midrange on some voices and D.I. sources.
 While characterful, I prefer a preamp like the XMAX with subtler coloration.
 It has great clean headroom and adds a subtle sheen on vocals.